How to use Piezography

 Piezography® is unlike any other photographic printmaking system in the world.

 It's primary purpose is printing black & white photographs with carbon.
-Over the years, Piezography has continuoiusly maintained the highest possible standards in black & white inkjet printing.
+Over the years, Piezography has continuously maintained the highest possible standards in black & white inkjet printing.
 Today, it is a fully mature and developed product with benefits that remain the target of past and current OEMs.
 It a notch well above current OEM systems and sets a level of its own.

 A Piezography system includes a set of replacement inks, a set of reusable cartridges, a special OS X / Windows printer RIP which replaces the Epson printer driver, and an array of proprietary media profiles.
-Etensive user manuals are provided as well as the Industry's highest regarded product and technical support.
+Extensive user manuals are provided as well as the Industry's highest regarded product and technical support.
 If you're ready to get started click here to go to the Piezography website to see what positions you install your ink set, and to download the manuals and software.

 One of the benefits of the Piezography proprietary media profiles is to triple the perceived resolution of the converted Epson printer.
-They produce more printable locations for microdots allowing a substantially smoother tonal lattitude.
-Combined with up to seven shades of carbon ink, these proprietary media profiles produce greater accuity and detail, smoother skin tones, increased shadow and highlight detail, and substantially more gray levels than the Epson ABW system.
-Piezography is the only system capable of printing tens of thousands of gray levels making it a perfect accompaniement to 16 bit raw photography.
+They produce more printable locations for microdots allowing a substantially smoother tonal latitude.
+Combined with up to seven shades of carbon based ink, these proprietary media profiles produce greater acuity and detail, smoother skin tones, increased shadow and highlight detail, and substantially more gray levels than the Epson ABW system.
+Piezography is the only system capable of printing tens of thousands of gray levels making it a perfect accompaniment to 16 bit raw photography.